pixelastic/firost/README.md

 ## `readJsonUrl(url)`

-Returns the content of a JSON url as a JavaScript object.
+Returns the content of a JSON URL as a JavaScript object.

 ```js
 const data = await firost.readJsonUrl('http://www.example.com/data.json');